-With school semesters slowly coming to a halt and finals season approaching, it may be time for you to revamp how you study -- or just start to study if you have been procrastinating opening your books.
+If you are feeling under pressure at school and the homework and projects keep piling on your desk and agenda without control, it may be time for you to revamp how you study – or just start to study if you have been procrastinating opening your books.

 I have always loved learning things that I enjoy -- I’m a lifelong learner at heart.
 However, learning things I don’t enjoy is where it gets tricky.
 Although it was tempting for me to “forget” where I put my astronomy book -- I decided early on in college I was going to study for every single class.
 No matter how bored, sleep deprived, or anti-social I became each finals week.

 Maybe you’re looking for a brand new routine or just a few things to add to your regular sessions.
 For an extra boost, you can incorporate your DISC style for better study results.
 If you know your DISC type, feel free to read ahead.
 If you’re not sure and would like to find out your personality style, take this DISC assessment to see which personality trait best fits you.

 The Dominant (D) personality makes friendly competition.
 You’re a natural leader.
 So naturally, coming in first is something you know how and want to do.
 Make sure not to compete among peers -- this can lead to hard feelings.
 However, comparing your last scores to current ones will make you strive for perfect marks, or you can make a competition with yourself by counting down how many times you get practice answers right.